 How you can provide input

-We request your feedback before April 17, 2020 so that we can consider it before the by-law receives second reading.
+We request your feedback before April 23, 2021 so that we can consider it before the by-law receives second and third reading.

 We are particularly interested in your views on these topics:

-• Are you interested in environmentally alternatives to burning wood, such as composting and wood-chipping?
+- Are you interested in environmental alternatives to burning wood, such as composting and wood-chipping?

 Frequently asked questions

-When will the new fees come into effect?
+When will the increased fees and changes come into effect?

-Fees are expected to increase on July 6, 2020 but the new by-law must first be adopted by the RM Council.
+Fees are expected to increase in August 1, 2021, but the new by-law must first be adopted by the RM Council.
 Watch for updates on this page, the RM’s Facebook page and at disposal sites.